Opinion fluctuations and disagreement in social networks: Homogeneous influence in highly fluid social networks

 We now present four examples of random graph sequences which have been the object of extensive research.
 Following a common terminology, we say that some property of such graphs holds with high probability, if the probability that it holds approaches one in the limit of large population size $n$.

-\begin{example}(\textbf{Connected Erd\"os-Renyi}) Consider the Erd\"os-Renyi random graph $\mc G=\mc {ER}(n,p)$, i.e., the random undirected graph with $n$ vertices, in which each pair of distinct vertices is an edge with probability $p$, independently from the others.
-We focus on the regime $p=cn^{-1}\log n$, with $c>1$, where the Erd\"os-Renyi graph is known to be connected with high probability \cite[Thm.~2.8.2]{Durrettbook}.
+\begin{example}(\textbf{Connected Erd\"os-R\'enyi}) Consider the Erd\"os-R\'enyi random graph $\mc G=\mc {ER}(n,p)$, i.e., the random undirected graph with $n$ vertices, in which each pair of distinct vertices is a link with probability $p$, independently from the others.
+We focus on the regime $p=cn^{-1}\log n$, with $c>1$, where the Erd\"os-R\'enyi graph is known to be connected with high probability \cite[Thm.~2.8.2]{Durrettbook}.
 In this regime, results by Cooper and Frieze \cite{CooperFrieze06} ensure that, with high probability, $\tau=O(\log n)$, and that there exists a positive constant $\delta$ such that $\delta c\log n\le d_v\le4c\log n$ for each node $v$ \cite[Lemma 6.5.2]{Durrettbook}.
 In particular, it follows that, with high probability, $(\pi_*n)^{-1}\le4/\delta$.
-Hence, using (\ref{recallpiS}), one finds that the resulting social network is highly fluid, provided that $|\mc S|=o(n/\log n)$, as $n$ grows large.
-Figure \ref{fig:ER} shows the empirical density of the expected stationary beliefs for typical realizations of Erd\"os-Renyi graphs of increasing size $n=100,500,2000$, and constant stubborn agents number $|\mc S|=2$.
+Hence, using (\ref{piS}), one finds that the resulting social network is highly fluid, provided that $|\mc S|=o(n/\log n)$, as $n$ grows large.
+Figure \ref{fig:ER} shows the empirical density of the expected stationary beliefs for typical realizations of Erd\"os-R\'enyi graphs of increasing size $n=100,500,2000$, and constant stubborn agents number $|\mc S|=2$.

 \end{example}